-Parks and Recreation and Health: Parks and recreation facilities are important public health resources that confer certain physical and mental health benefits, and enhance wellbeing and quality of life.
+Parks and Recreation: Parks and recreation facilities are important public health resources that confer certain physical and mental health benefits, and enhance wellbeing and quality of life.
 Parks provide opportunities for a spectrum of structured and unstructured physical activities for people of all ages, including trails; playground equipment; and sports facilities (e.g. fields, courts, pools).
 They are natural gathering places that promote community connectivity and cohesion.
 Greenspace helps mitigate air and water pollution, and reduce heat island effects which can impact public health.
 The following strategies are recommended for maximizing public health benefits of parks and recreation facilities:

-- Develop a Parks and Recreation Master Plan, identifying "park deserts" - Improve active transportation networks to parks, open space and natural areas - Support programming for parks and recreation facilities for all ages and abilities - Explore opportunities for new parks and trails, including through shared-use, adaptive reuse and/or transitional use zoning - Support programming for parks and recreation facilities for all ages and abilities
+- Complete Parks and Recreation Master Plan - Improve active transportation networks to parks, open space and natural areas - Explore opportunities for new parks and trails - Support programming for parks and recreation facilities for all ages and abilities

+Active Transportation

-Active Transportation and Active Recreation: Active transportation refers to walking, bicycling and transit use.
+Active transportation refers to walking, bicycling and transit use.
 Prioritizing these transportation modes enables residents to integrate physical activity into their daily lives.
+Increased levels of physical activity that result from active transportation help reduce/prevent overweight/obesity, Type II diabetes and other chronic diseases, and minimize healthcare costs.